-The software initialization may require repeated reboots.
+The software initialization may require several reboots.
 You are usually asked for permission to reboot when the reboots are needed.
-If you do not reboot, the initialization does not complete.
+If you do not reboot, the initialization cannot complete.
 After the first reboot, the initialization process takes control of the system until the installation is complete.